Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

 By \emph{device}, we mean the underlying disk, which exposes a \emph{physical} storage space.
 Instead, \emph{volumes} are the \emph{logical} storage units that map onto a device.
 The name `Shufflecake' stems from the analogy of mixing up \emph{slices} of a cake (the device) in order to provide many stacking \emph{layers} of privacy (the volumes).
 Conceptually, Shufflecake's operation consists of four functionalities:

 \begin{enumerate} \item \emph{Initialize} a device: this is done only once, when a new device is first prepared for use in Shufflecake.
-It consists in overwriting the device with random data, asking the user to provide the number $\ell$ of desired volumes and related passwords, and creating an encrypted header with metadata using this information.
-In our implementation, this functionality is provided by the \texttt{init} command. \item \emph{Instantiate} a device: this is the preliminary stage of preparing a Shufflecake-initialized device for use.
-It consists of reading the user's provided password, trying to decrypt the device's header metadata with the derived key, and, if successful, recover information on the available volumes provided.
-In our implementation this functionality is invisible to the user (it gets executed together with \texttt{open}), so we don't provide an associated command. \item \emph{Open} a volume: using the correctly derived volume key, volume-specific metadata is read from the relevant header section.
-This metadata is used to create a logical device which is presented to the user, and the user's OS can issue \texttt{SflcRead} and \texttt{SflcWrite} requests to this logical volume.
-In our implementation, this functionality is provided by the \texttt{open} command. \item \emph{Close} a previously instantiated device: ephemeral state changes, if present, are written (encrypted) to disk, and then \emph{all} the open volumes provided by that device are removed from the user's view.
-In our implementation, this functionality is provided by the \texttt{close} command. \end{enumerate}
+It consists in overwriting the device with random data, asking the user to provide the number $\Nvol$ of desired volumes and related passwords, and creating an encrypted header with metadata using this information. \item \emph{Instantiate} a device: this is the preliminary stage of preparing a Shufflecake-initialized device for use.
+It consists of reading the user's provided password, trying to decrypt the device's header metadata with the derived key, and, if successful, recover information on the available volumes provided. \item \emph{Open} a volume: using the correctly derived volume key, volume-specific metadata is read from the relevant header section.
+This metadata is used to create a logical device which is presented to the user, and the user's OS can issue \SflcRead and \SflcWrite requests to this logical volume. \item \emph{Close} a previously instantiated device: ephemeral state changes, if present, are written (encrypted) to disk, and then \emph{all} the open volumes provided by that device are removed from the user's view. \end{enumerate}

 At its core, Shufflecake is a block indirection layer on top of an encryption layer.
-Our indirection layer realizes a mechanism which is already a strong improvement over TrueCrypt, since it fixes two of its crucial limitations: it allows multiple volumes, and it is filesystem-independent.
-Data decryption keys for every volume are derived by a password and other header-derived randomness.
-Furthermore, the decrypted payload of the header of volume $\ell > 1$ also contains a copy of the header decryption key for volume $\ell-1$.
+Our indirection layer realizes a mechanism which is already a strong improvement over TrueCrypt, since it fixes two of its crucial limitations: it allows simultaneous use of multiple volumes, and it is filesystem-independent.
+Decryption keys for every volume are derived by a password and other randomness.
+Furthermore, the decrypted payload of the header of volume $\V_i$ with $i > 0$ also contains a copy of the header decryption key for volume $\V_{i-1}$.
 This allows to recursively open all volumes present in a device by using a single password, which in turn improves security and user experience, as we will see.